-Kateřina Králová, associate professor in Contemporary History, is the principal investigator (PI) of the PRIMUS project, an assistant professor in Contemporary History at the Balkan, Eurasian and Central European Studies and the Director of the department of Russian and East European Studies at the Institute of International Studies (2017-2021).
+Kateřina Králová, associate professor in Contemporary History, is the principal investigator of the PRIMUS BOHEMS project (2017-2021) and Head of the Department of Russian and East European Studies at the Institute of International Studies (2017-2021).
 As a 4EU+ Alliance Consortium Representative, she recently became the 4EU+ Memory Chair of the "Plurality of Memories" for the Charles University.
-She also served as a Vice-Dean for International Relations (2010-2015) at the Faculty of Social Sciences, Charles University in Prague (Czech Republic).
-In her research, she focuses on reconciliation with the Nazi past, post-conflict societies, memory and oral history as regards the Holocaust, the Greek Civil War and post-war reconstruction, particularly in Greece.
+She also served as a Vice-Dean for International Relations (2010-2015) at the Faculty of Social Sciences.
+In her research, she focuses on reconciliation with the Nazi past, post-conflict societies, memory and oral history regarding the Holocaust, the Greek Civil War and post-war reconstruction, particularly in Greece.
 Currently, she conducts her fellowship at the Vienna Wiesenthal Institute.